lildude/phpSmug/README.txt

 ===========

    * By default, phpSmug will attempt to use Curl to communicate with the SmugMug API endpoint if it's available.
-If not, it'll revert to using sockets based communication using `fsockopen()'.
+If not, it will revert to using sockets based communication using `fsockopen()'.
 If you wish to force the use of sockets, you can do so using the phpSmug supplied `setAdapter()' right after instantiating your instance: